pcoet/golang-patterns/README.md

 # Golang patterns

 This project contains Go usage examples and implementations of canonical algorithms and data structures.
-Most of the implementations are adapted from the open-source Java project
+The algorithms and data structures are adapted from the open-source Java project
 [Algorithms, 4th Edition](https://github.com/kevin-wayne/algs4).
 This isn't the
-first (partial) Go implementation of Robert Sedgewick and Kevin Wayne's classic algorithms, but hopefully it adds something new.
+first (partial) Go implementation of Robert Sedgewick and Kevin Wayne's project, but hopefully it adds something new.

 ## Contributing